Kloudations/Kloudations/README.md

 Wanna know a quick summary of me?
 Well, my pronouns are She/Her preferably, but They/Them's okay.
 Close people call me Kitt and Kittkat's my special name.
 I'm a furry, and I admire Pokemon!

 I dislike copying/taking hard inspo.
 Vice versa as well.
 But if I end up having a similar morph/skin similar to any of yours, varying on mood, then I could change its design.
-No harm dome.
+No harm done.

 My Discord's Zera!
 [Kittspi]#6109